 How to: Register an application with Microsoft Azure Active Directory

-If you don’t have an Azure tenant (account) or you do have one but your Office 365 subscription with Dynamics 365 (online) is not available in your Azure subscription, following the instructions in the topic Set up Azure Active Directory access for your Developer Site to associate the two accounts.
+If you don’t have an Azure tenant (account) or you do have one but your Office365 subscription with Dynamics 365 for Customer Engagement is not available in your Azure subscription, following the instructions in the topic Set up Azure Active Directory access for your Developer Site to associate the two accounts.

 If you don’t have an account, you can sign up for one by using a credit card.
 However, the account is free for application registration and your credit card won’t be charged if you only follow the procedures called out in this topic to register one or more apps.
 More information: Active Directory Pricing Details

-On the app information page, hover over Application ID (previously called Client ID) value, and select the Click to copy icon to copy the value as you’ll need to specify this in your application’s authentication code or app.config file where appropriate.
+On the app Overview page, hover over Application (client) ID value, and select the Copy to clipboard icon to copy the value as you’ll need to specify this in your application’s authentication code or app.config file where appropriate.